mahirk/Interactive-Lab-Hub/Lab 4/README.md

 - The encoder will be turned, and the button will help "set" the value when the user believes its a good point
 - The screen will show the value to set it and the current distance
 - The light on the top part of the device will be used to show when the distance or car is too close.
+- Note: As in the Part 1.a, the brown background with a red dot is a light.
+The button has been labeled separately.

 1. On the light
 > Here the light has a screen attached to it, to visually represent the distance from the sensor the car is and can show when to stop